Author: Family Travel Forum Staff

-From the Rockefeller Center Christmas Tree (lighting on Nov.
-30) to the world’s largest menorah at Brooklyn's Grand Army Plaza (Dec.
-24-Jan.
-1), to the New York Botanical Garden’s “Holiday Train Show” (miniature NYC landmarks made entirely out of plants) from Nov.
-19-January 16, to the 1½ ton, 300-square-foot village made entirely of edible gingerbread at the New York Hall of Science (Nov.
-14-Jan 7) in Queens -- New York does the winter holidays big.
+From the Rockefeller Center Christmas Tree (lighting on November 29) to the world’s largest menorah at Brooklyn's Grand Army Plaza (December 12-19), to the New York Botanical Garden’s “Holiday Train Show” (miniature NYC landmarks made entirely out of plants) from November 22-January 15, to the 1½ ton, 300-square-foot village made entirely of edible gingerbread at the New York Hall of Science (November 11-January 15) in Queens -- New York does the winter holidays big.
 Check out the great store windows and visit NYC & Company for the latest holiday events.
-November 21-January 18.

 NIAGARA FALLS, USA & CANADA